-Carolina Muñoz is a Bachelor of Visual Arts by the Pontificia Universidad Católica de Chile, with a diploma in Aesthetics of Photography from the same institution.
-She has developed her career both in photography and in painting.
+Carolina Muñoz is a visual artist with a degree in Visual Arts from the Pontificia Universidad Católica de Chile and a diploma in Aesthetics of Photography from the same institution.
+She has developed her career both in photography and painting.

-Carolina Muñoz lives and works in Santiago, Chile.
+Carolina Muñoz lives and works in Santiago de Chile.